pingswept/me30-website/content/notes/feather-programming.md

 As the code is uploaded, you'll see the larger circular LED on the Feather board flash rapidly green for a moment.

-After the code is saved on the Feather, here's what you should see the on-board red LED blinking once per second.
+After the code is saved on the Feather, you should see the on-board red LED blinking once per second.

 If you've made it this far, your hardware and software are working properly.
 Congratulations!
 Go get a drink of cool, delicious water!